 Energy efficiency programs also play an important role in meeting SRP’s sustainability goals.
 Last year alone, SRP’s business and residential efficiency programs saved customers 526 million kWh, and they continue to have the most potential of all resources for cost-effective growth.

-As a not-for-profit public power provider, SRP puts the needs of its consumers first, and that means keeping them up to date on utility activities.
+Communicating is critical As a not-for-profit public power provider, SRP puts the needs of its consumers first, and that means keeping them up to date on utility activities.
 Customers learned about the temporary rate decrease through a variety of channels, including customer newsletters, social media, traditional media outlets and through customer service representatives.
 And customers are giving feedback: “We are hearing from them that they are pleased about the recent announcement,” said SRP Spokesperson Patty Garcia-Likens.

 Keeping the lines of communication open, offering customers energy- and money saving programs and providing affordable, reliable electricity has paid off for the utility in customer satisfaction.
 SRP has ranked highest for residential electric service in the western United States among large electric utilities for the last 15 years, according to annual studies conducted by J.D.
 Power.